 Project and Development Grants

-Online applications are now being accepted for round 2, 2014.
+Online applications are now closed for round 2, 2014.

 Each year Carclew provides project and development funding through two rounds of grants.

 This is to assist young artists aged 26 and under to develop creative projects with tangible outcomes and pursue career development.

 The grants can also be used toward projects by and/or for children and/or young people or non-profit organisations

 - Professional development in artistic career building

 - Exploration of new artforms and exposure to emerging methods